1-780-808-6537

 When the track link comes around the sprocket with material lifting one side of the link, it creates side flex in the link pin and bushing, (which has oil in it) and will allow the oil to sweat out.
 Once the link goes dry the track fails.
 By having the link side up on one side, it forces it to run off centre.
 You then will see the sprocket runs tight to the outside on the inside of the link, which will press the debris into the seal part of the bushing.
 This will also make it fail prematurely.

 It is hard to create an undercarriage that can be compatible to all geographical areas in the world.
-However, the Clear Track Scraper Kit can be a solution to increase its cost efficiency in geographical enviroments that have moist soil, snow, or mud.
+However, the Clear Track Accessory kit can be a solution to increase your cost efficiency in geographical enviroments that have moist soil, snow, or mud.

 OUR JOURNEY STARTED FOR A SOLUTION